tecton-ai/airflow-tecton/README.md

 ## Changelog

+- 0.1.0 Add 2 new operators to support triggering Feature Table ingestion job

 - 0.0.3 Support `allow_overwrite` setting in the operators

 - 0.0.2 Removed type annotations that caused compatibility issues with Airflow versions below 2.4.